Hierarchical Clustering With Confidence: Using conditional p-values to choose the number of clusters

 We next develop a probabilistic guarantee for our algorithm against overestimation.
-To introduce this result, suppose $K^*$ is the true number of clusters in the data, and let $t^* = n - K^* + 1$.
+Suppose $K^*$ is the true number of clusters in the data, and let $t^* = n - K^* + 1$.
 Denote by $\mathcal{T}$ the event that the true cluster structure is preserved when the randomized hierarchical clustering algorithm is executed up to step $t^*$, i.e., that no cross-cluster merges occur before $t^*$.

 \begin{theorem} Suppose Algorithm \ref{alg:alpha_spending_stop} is executed with total significance level $\alpha$ and a pre-specified sequence ${\alpha_1,\alpha_2,\dots,\alpha_{n-1}}$ satisfying $\sum^{n-1}_{j=1} \alpha_j = \alpha$.
-Then the $\alpha$-spending procedure summarized in Algorithm \ref{alg:alpha_spending_stop} guarantees
+Then the $\alpha$-spending procedure summarized in Algorithm \ref{alg:alpha_spending_stop} guarantees $\bbP\left(\{\widehat{K}> K^*\} \cap \mathcal{T} \right)\leq \alpha$.

 \end{theorem}